Ian-wafula1/flatbook/README.md

 ## 🔌 API Reference

 - The project uses the [Google Books api](https://developers.google.com/books) to fetch data on books.
-- This is done through a GET request to the api
+- This is done through a GET request to the api that returns 40 books matching the search input

 ## 🛠 Technologies Used